openreplay/documentation/content/plugins/vuex-and-pinia.md

 ---
-title: "VueX"
+title: "VueX And Pinia"
-metaTitle: "VueX"
+metaTitle: "VueX And Pinia"
-metaDescription: "VueX plugin for OpenReplay."
+metaDescription: "VueX/Pinia plugin for OpenReplay."
 ---

 This plugin allows you to capture `VueX` **and** `Pinia` mutations/state and inspect them later on while replaying session recordings.
 This is very useful for understanding and fixing issues.